aospapp/aosp/external/pigweed/pw_trace_tokenized/docs.rst

 ---------
 Macro API
 ---------
-All code should use the trace API facade directly, this backend fully implements all features of the tracing facade.
+All code should use the trace API facade directly.
+This backend fully implements all features of the tracing facade.